 Convert Drummer to MIDI for full control

 When you want to fine-tune individual hits, convert the Drummer region to a normal MIDI region.
 From there you can edit notes in the piano roll, move a snare, delete a crash, or quantise to taste.
 Many producers let Drummer write the groove, then convert and tweak.
-If you prefer programming from scratch, the same kit-piece thinking applies in any DAW — see how to make a beat in GarageBand, which shares Apple’s drum tools.
+If you prefer programming from scratch, the same kit-piece thinking applies in any DAW — see how to make a beat in GarageBand, which shares Apple’s drum tools, or its sibling workflow for adding a Drummer track in GarageBand.
+If you would rather build the kit yourself, plenty of free drum VSTs give you sounds to program against.

 Mix the drums

 Drummer outputs to a kit plug-in, and many kits expose individual outputs so you can route the kick, snare and overheads to their own channels for mixing.
 Process them like any drum bus — tighten with compression, carve space with EQ, and add room.
-The core moves live in EQ and compression fundamentals.
+The core moves live in EQ and compression fundamentals, and our full walkthrough on how to mix drums covers the kit end to end.
 To park drums on their own sub-mix, our guide to sends and returns in a DAW helps.
 For more Logic workflows, browse the mixing and mastering hub or learn how to create Track Stacks in Logic Pro to group the kit.

 Frequently asked questions